 I. General Guidelines

-B. Faculty may submit only one proposal, whether working alone or as part of a group.
-Principal investigators must apply to their own academic college.
+B. Faculty may submit only one proposal whether working alone or as part of a group.
+Proposals will be reviewed in the PI’s academic college.

-C. An individual serving as either PI or Co-PI may not be awarded REP funds in consecutive years.
+C. An individual serving as either PI or CI may not be awarded REP funds in consecutive years.
 In addition, any prior REP grantees with delinquent final reports are not eligible to apply.

 D. The maximum award level for individuals applying for grants is $8,000.
 Collaborative projects involving two or more eligible faculty may be awarded a maximum of $16,000.
-In collaborative proposals the applicants must designate only one Principal Investigator as this will determine the college that reviews the proposal.
+In collaborative proposals, the applicants must designate only one PI, as this will determine which College Research Enhancement Committee (CREC) will review the proposal.

 G. The following activities are not fundable:

 H. Recipients of REP awards must submit a written final report by June 1 following the grant termination date (see section IV).
 The report is a summary of the project’s accomplishments highlighting any publications, presentations, and external grant proposals that result from the REP award.
 Faculty may not submit new REP proposals unless reports from past grants have been submitted.